 A wire moves money through a network of banks using the SWIFT system (international) or the Fedwire/CHIPS network (U.S. domestic).

 The sender provides the recipient's bank, account number, and routing number to their own bank.
+If you are not sure whether the number on a check is your routing number or something else, our explainer on whether ABA and routing numbers are the same clears it up.
 The sending bank debits the funds, sends a message to the receiving bank through the network, and the receiving bank credits the recipient's account, often within hours.

 How Long a Wire Takes